 Patients without Passports: Challenges of Caring for the Undocumented, with Nancy Berlinger, a Hastings Center research scholar, University of Virginia, September 28, 2016.

 National Academy of Sciences and National Academy of Medicine, Committee on Human Gene Editing: Scientific, Medical, and Ethical Considerations, with Erik Parens, Hastings Center senior research scholar, Washington, D.C., July 12, 2016.
 Watch the video.

 Salon: Life in Our Image–The Ethics of Altering the Human Genome, World Science Festival, with Gregory Kaebnick, Hastings Center research scholar, New York, N.Y., June 4, 2016.

 Splicing and Dicing DNA: Genome Engineering and the CRISPR Revolution, World Science Festival, with Josephine Johnston, Hastings Center director of research, New York, N.Y., June 3, 2016.
-Watch the video.